Swing ride: North America

 Wave Swinger ride at Playland, Vancouver, BC, Canada.

 The Gunslinger ride at Six Flags Over Texas.

-The 301-foot WindSeeker is found at several Cedar Fair parks; above is at Cedar Point, Lake Erie, Sandusky, OH.
+The 301-foot WindSeeker is found at several Cedar Fair parks; above is at Cedar Point, Sandusky, OH.

 DC Super-Villains Swing is located at several Six Flags parks; pictured is of Six Flags Great America, Gurnee, IL.

 Most of the traditional-style swing carousel rides in North America are found in amusement parks, as well as at many seasonal fairs and carnivals.
 They are usually made by Zierer (which calls the ride ‘Wave Swinger’), although some are made by Bertazzon (which calls the ride ‘Swing Carousel’) or Zamperla (which calls it ‘Flying Carousel’ or ‘Lollyswings’).

 In recent years, many American amusement parks have opened towering (and considerably more thrilling) models, such as the WindSeeker (by Mondial) or the Sky Screamer (by SNS).
 These high-thrill swing rides are normally a minimum of 100 feet (30.48 m) tall, with several even surpassing 200’ (60.96 m).
 The Texas and New England Six Flags parks have Sky Screamers measuring 400’ (121.92 m).